droppedasbaby/godash/README.md

 slices/arrays, maps, sets, hashable sets, optionals and more.
 It is meant to help you write more concise and readable code in a functional way.

-It is a work in progress, I will be adding more functions as I need them/as I have time.
+Work in progress, I will be adding more functions as I need them/as I have time.
 Feel free to contribute.
 You can either contribute by adding functions, by adding tests or by adding documentation.

 ## To-Do: